 With a competitive labor market and the high esteem management has for its workers, the region's rate of unionism is low, at about half of the national average.
 While our workers are ready for the challenges of today, our significant education and training infrastructure ensures your Greater Oklahoma City workforce will be ready for the challenges of tomorrow.
 In fact the area boasts one of the country's most sophisticated and best-ranked training programs, delivering free, high-quality, customized training to qualifying new and expanding companies.

-The University of Oklahoma and Oklahoma State University, Oklahoma's two comprehensive public research universities, lead the list of 19 colleges and universities in the region.
-And nine CareerTech technology centers can deliver high-quality, customized training to both new and expanding companies.
+The University of Oklahoma and Oklahoma State University, Oklahoma's two comprehensive public research universities, lead the list of 15 colleges and universities in the region and nine CareerTech technology centers delivering high-quality, customized training to both new and expanding companies.

 If you are interested in comparing the cost of living between Greater Oklahoma City and other metros be sure to check out our cost cost of living calculator.